 While most of the new perks come in the form of Milestone Rewards, and while breakfast is a huge new perk (I’ll cover both below), let me just note a few things about the other perks:

-- IHG Platinum Elite and Diamond Elite members will get access to award night discounts several times per year, similar to the offer we recently saw; there are no specific promises about how often we’ll see these, though
+• IHG Platinum Elite and Diamond Elite members will get access to award night discounts several times per year; there are no specific promises about how often we’ll see these, though

-- IHG Platinum Elite and Diamond Elite members will get suite upgrades up to standard suites; however, I’m told there’s not actually a policy change here compared to the old rules, but rather hotels will just be better coached and encouraged to try to upgrade guests, including up to 48 hours before arrival
+• IHG Platinum Elite and Diamond Elite members get suite upgrades up to standard suites; however, I’m told there’s not actually a policy change here compared to the old rules, but rather hotels have just been better coached and encouraged to try to upgrade guests, including up to 48 hours before arrival

-- IHG Diamond Elite members will get access to a dedicated phone number, which should offer better customer service
+• IHG Diamond Elite members get access to a dedicated phone number, which should offer better customer service

 IHG Diamond members get free breakfast

-One of the most exciting features of the new IHG One Rewards program is that select elite members will finally receive complimentary breakfast.
-Specifically, Diamond Elite members will be able to select breakfast as their welcome amenity:
+One of the most exciting features of the new IHG One Rewards program is that select elite members finally receive complimentary breakfast.
+Specifically, Diamond Elite members are able to select breakfast as their welcome amenity:

 I’d consider it to be huge that IHG is finally offering free breakfast as an elite perk, and it’s a pretty legitimate offering at that.